Riouken/cTab/README.md

 Changelog
 ---------
 ### 2.1.0 ###
-* Added MicroDAGR handheld GPS.
+* Added MicroDAGR hand-held GPS.
-  It features a self-centering small view mode that can be kept visible while navigating and a large view mode that allows for user interaction.
+  It features a self-centring small view mode that can be kept visible while navigating and a large view mode that allows for user interaction.
 The small view mode can be zoomed in and out using the `Zoom_In` and `Zoom_Out` keys.
 * Added configurable server-side list of helmets that define the presence of a helmet camera, defaulting to vanilla ArmA 3 and BWmod helmet models with a camera.
-* Enabled support for CBA Keybinding system to make key bind changes more user friendly and changable without a restart.
+* Enabled support for CBA Keybinding system to make key bind changes more user friendly and changeable without a restart.
 Userconfig settings now define the default keybinds.
 * Helmet Cam item no longer occupies the radio slot when added to inventory.
 This is to prevent complications with TFAR.
 * Changed weight of all items to be close to their real-world equivalents (before everything did weight 45g)
 * Updated Android background graphic and added 3D model (for when you drop it on the ground)
+* Completely reworked Android user interface
+* Added messaging to Android interface
+* Sent messages are now kept with the list of received messages
+* Message receive notification has been made a lot less intrusive, both visually (now a small white envelope icon on the right side of the screen) and audibly (a humming sound similar to that of a mobile phone vibrating)
+* The "delete messages" function will now only delete selected messages (instead of all)
+* Added "small" version to Android interface, so you can now keep it visible while navigating
+* Reworked Tablet user interface
+* Reworked UAV camera positions, gunner and driver camera will now reflect what the UAV gunner and driver actually sees.
+Gunner camera now uses FLIR (white/hot) mode.
+* Lists of UAVs and helmet cameras are now alphabetically sorted
+* Reworked helmet "full-screen" view to only occupy the whole screen of the Tablet instead of the whole screen
 * Added ability to remove marker at mouse cursor position.
 The marker currently under the cursor will be highlighted and removed upon pressing DEL (delete on your keyboard).
 * Players sitting in the back of the trucks (HMTT and Tempest by default) now no longer have access to the vehicle based FBCB2
 * Workaround for left-door gunner having access to the TAD instead of the co-pilot in Konyo's Boeing/SOAR MH-47E
-* Tablet is now restored to last mode of operation operation (BFT,UAV,...) on open
+* All interfaces are now restored to last mode of operation operation (BFT,Messaging,...) on open
+* All interfaces will now restore last map position and zoom level on open
+* Added topographical map mode to all devices
+* Added black map mode to TAD
-* Added switch (F6) to toggle map modes (satellite, topographical, black) on the "large" versions of the devices that have them (currently Tablet, TAD and MicroDAGR)
+* Added switch (F6) to toggle map modes (satellite, topographical, black) via the "large" versions of the devices (the "small" versions will use the same setting)
-* Added switch (OSB20) to toggle map on TAD between satellite, topographical and black modes
+* Added switch (F7) to center map on current player position
+* Added current in-game time to all interfaces
+* Added current grid location as well as current heading in degrees and octant to all interfaces
 * Greatly enhanced user placed map markers to properly scale when zooming the map (including the directional arrow and group size denominators) as well as making sure the directional arrow does not interfere with the time-stamps
+* Added new marker types for infantry (AT and MG) and wheeled MRAPs/APCs
 * Added an "Exit" menu entry to the map double-click dialog (the one you place map markers with)
-* Added TAD compatibility (for correct map scale) for the following maps: Rahmadi, Takistan Mountains, Porto, Sahrani, United Sahrani, Southern Sahrani
+* Added a "Copy Grid" entry to the map double-click dialog, copying the grid location of the clicked location to the clipboard
-* Added map tools (can be toggled using F6) that show grid and elevation at mouse cursor as well as distance and direction from the current positon to the mouse cursor positon.
+* Added map tools (can be toggled using F5) that show grid and elevation at mouse cursor as well as distance and direction from the current position to the mouse cursor position.
+* Island sizes are now dynamically detected, no more waiting on islands being supported
+* Tweaked map visuals to be easier to read
+* General performance tweaks
+* Added new keybinding (ALT + H) to allow access to alternative interface (i.e. to get access to the Tablet that is being carried while in one of the pilot seats of a helicopter)
+* Infantry carrying a cTab device in your own group will now show with a smaller infantry icon that points in the direction of the unit as well as the index of that unit within the group (instead of a square infantry symbol with the full group ID).
+To anyone outside this group, there will only be a single icon shown for the group at the position of the group's leader (if equipped with a cTab device, otherwise the next unit in line).
+* Infantry groups will now automatically show the group strength with dots above the icon
+* Changed BFT list generation and display functions to help de-clutter everyone's view.
+For example transports will no longer show overlayed icons for other units with cTab equipment that are mounted.
+Instead, the names of groups and the group indices of units from your own group will be displayed to the left of the transport's icon.
+* The arrow on the inner TAD range circle (that used to show north) will now rotate with the direction of the aircraft to help show the current direction of travel
+* Excluded static weapons from showing up on BFT

 ### 2.0.1 ###
 * Fixed "_chk_all_items" script error that could appear during Zeus (and probably other) missions